J-Ogden99/startup/README.md

 user to speedread something (because theoretically we can increase our reading speed by seeing each word individually flashed at a quick rate than if we were trying to look at it in the context of a page).

+### UX Plan
+- When the user enters the app, they will need to log in so they can access their cards stored in the database.
+After that, they will see the home page which displays the most recently created cards, cards up for review, and a direct link to start filling out new cards for today.
+- When they enter the "create" page, they are greeted with a the card creation module on the left that includes a blank where they can enter both sides of the card (potentially add pictures to the template later), and on the left is the vertically scrolling carousel showing all the previously created sets.
+There should also be a "plus" button at the top of the carousel allowing them to create a new set, and then a save button on the card being created that brings up the modal where they choose which set to save to, or create a new set.
+When they click edit on a set, the main screen also becomes a carousel (probably hides the card creation and reveals the carousel which is filled with the cards in the set.
+  - When the sets carousel dissapears for profile orientation, instead have a button that brings up the sets modal, from which they can select sets to edit.
+- The most important thing to focus on first is the learning page which has a shuffle button, and displays cards one after the other.
+They click reveal, then they click whether they got it or not.
+Eventually there should be a grading system on their mastery of a set and of individual cards, but for now I'll just have them click next.
+This page will be distinct from review in that it will be where they look at cards they haven't seen before, which then get put in in the review circuit.
+- The review page is where they choose sets to review from, and are served the cards that have been through "learn" that are due to be reviewed.
+To avoid them piling up, I may want to have it only track days that they log in for the review frequency, so if they leave for a week they don't have a week's worth.
+There should also be a "review all" button to serve up all the cards in rotation.
+In learn there will also be a "view all" for a set where they can view the cards on a carousel.
+  - I'm thinking the default should actually be to serve up all cards that need reviewing, and let them filter by set if they want.
+  - The review frequency sidebar could just be for show right now, maybe move to creation?
+Well, they need to be able to see where a given card is in the cycle.

+### Javascript Notes
+- the carousel functionality needs to be some kind of packaged element or class that can be reused, as does the card, obviously.
+- The card class will include some information to be stored in the database, including its current place in the review cycle (which will have a special value if it hasn't been learned yet).
+And the date that it was created.
+- I need to implement a clock which will keep track of the date, and some way to keep track of how many days they've visited the app so the appropriate review cards can be served up.
+- To start, there just needs to be a way to store the cards, serve them up, and the carousel needs to be implemented.

 ## Notes

 - ssh -i [key pair file] ubuntu@recipefinder.click